-- 30. (a) Two components of blood are
+- 36. (a) Two components of blood are

 - (i) Blood plasma

-- (ii) Blood cells
+- (ii) Blood cells [1]

-(b) Movement of oxygenated blood in the body as follows
+- Movement of oxygenated blood in the body as follows

-Pulmonary veins \rightarrow Left atrium \rightarrow Left ventricle \rightarrow Systemic aorta \rightarrow All part of the blood
+Pulmonary veins → Left atrium → Left ventricle → Systemic aorta → All part of the blood [2]

 - (c) The valves in the heart are to prevent the backflow of blood when the atria or ventricles contract.
 [1] - (d) Arteries are thick walled whereas veins are thin walled.
-[1] - 31. (a) The biological process involved in the removal of these harmful metabolic wastes from the body is called excretion.
-[1] - (b) The nephron is the filtration units present in the kidney.
 [1]

+- (a) The biological process involved in the removal of these harmful metabolic wastes from the body is called excretion. - (b) The nephron is the filtration units present in the kidney.
+[1]

-32. (a) There is a difference between the rate of breathing between aquatic organisms and terrestrial organisms because terrestrial animals can breathe the oxygen in the atmosphere but animals living in water need to use the oxygen dissolved in water.
+38. (a) There is a difference between the rate of breathing between aquatic organisms and terrestrial organisms because terrestrial animals can breathe the oxygen in the atmosphere but animals living in water need to use the oxygen dissolved in water.
 Hence, the amount of dissolved oxygen in water is fairly low compared to the amount of oxygen in the air, the rate of breathing in aquatic organisms is much faster than that seen in terrestrial organisms.
 [11⁄2]